acoustic-content-samples/sample-custom-element-ui/README.md

 ## Creating you own Custom elements

-To create you own Custom elements with custom user interfaces, copy the patterns shown in the samples.
+To create you own Custom elements with custom user interface extensions, copy the patterns shown in the samples.

 Include the JavaScript library for the UI extensions in your index.html using: